On a Continuum Model for Random Genetic Drift: A Dynamic Boundary Condition Approach: Abstract

 \section{Abstract}

-We propose a new continuum model for a random genetic drift problem by employing a dynamical boundary condition approach.
-The new model can be viewed as a regularized Kimura equation, which admits a continuous solution and recovers the original system in the limits.
-The existence and uniqueness of the strong solution of the regularized system are shown.
-Finally, we present some numerical results for the regularized model, which indicates that the model can capture the main features of the original model, include gene fixation and conservation of the first moment.
+We propose a new continuum model for random genetic drift by employing a dynamic boundary condition approach.
+The model can be viewed as a regularized version of the Kimura equation and admits a continuous solution.
+We establish the existence and uniqueness of a strong solution to the regularized system.
+Numerical experiments illustrate that, for sufficiently small regularization parameters, the model can capture key phenomena of the original Kimura equation, such as gene fixation and conservation of the first moment.